metablaster/WindowsFirewallRuleset/README.md

 and leave only those in control panel.
 - If you want to be 100% sure please export your current GPO rules first, to do so either run `Scripts\ExportFirewall.ps1` which may take some time or do it manually.\
-For manual export see [ManageGPOFirewall.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/ManageGPOFirewall.md)
+For manual export see [Manage GPO Firewall](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/Readme/Manage%20GPO%20Firewall.md)
 - The scripts will ask you what rules you want, to minimize internet connectivity trouble you should apply at least all generic networking and OS related rules such as CoreNetworking, ICMP, WindowsSystem, WindowsServices, Multicast etc. also do not ignore IPv6, Windows does need IPv6!